 Artificial Communication

 The concept of the KLO triad is an excellent way to create a system where humans could communicate with computing systems.
 The language and object in the triad are the simplest items to create analogs for.
-The input of external objects is simply that data that is taken in through the robots camera.
+The input of external objects is simply that data that is which in through the robot’s camera.
 The external language is simply what information is relayed to the robot from an external presenter or produced from the robot for an interacting agent to take in.
-The knowledge base can then be seen as being the most complex of pieces that must be created.
+The knowledge base can then be seen as being the most complex of the pieces that must be created.
 This is where all the processes discussed earlier such as computer vision, object detection in images and natural language processing come to the fore.
 These systems must come together within the robot’s software and work together to allow the robot to accurately carry out any tasks it is set to.

 The tasks involved with mapping words to the concepts they represent have been discussed earlier.
-However the early section only involved words.
+However the previous section only involved words.
 Additionally, there were processes described that can allow software to extract discrete objects in images.
 Again, though, this only deals with objects that are in images and those things are only determined to be objects because they are similarly colored across the surface.
-In order to be of use in creating a KLO triad and facilitating communication there must be some way for the software to understand what the word “ball” refers to.
+In order to be of use in creating a KLO triad and facilitating communication there must be some way for the software to understand what the word ball refers to.
 Likewise, the software must be able to understand that when a ball is extracted from an image that there are concepts that can describe it.
-In order to attain these internal relations, both of the previous systems that were discussed must be expanded upon and given more interoperability with each other
+In order to attain these internal relations, both of the previous systems that were discussed must be expanded upon and given more interoperability with each other.

 Classifying Objects

 Earlier, the ability to attain discrete objects from images was explained to be desirable.
-The reason that this was deemed necessary involves the enhancements that were discussed that must be applied to image processing.
+The reason that this was deemed necessary involves the enhancements that were discussed which must be applied to image processing.
 As it stands there is already a way for words to map to concepts.
-If this mapping can be said to be one part of the final knowledge base then there needs to be a connection to the other part, where concepts are able to map to objects attained from images.
+If this mapping can be said to be one part of the final knowledge base then there needs to be a connection to the other part, where concepts are able to map to objects obtained from images.
 For the purposes of this research, the objects that a robot is concerned with are uniform in color and are either simple shapes or composed of only a few simple shapes.
-In that case, the knowledge map for the robotic system has two important pieces of information that must exist in order to connect concepts with objects - the color of the object and the objects shape.
+In that case, the knowledge map for the robotic system has two important pieces of information that must exist in order to connect concepts with objects - the color of the object and the object’s shape.

-When the robot is given the word “red,” this word is able to refer to two different concepts, both of which are color.
-One of these concepts is a child of the descriptor concept group in which are other concepts that are all related to describing and refining other concepts.
-The other is a child of the value concept.
-This concept deals with things that give discrete values to other concepts.
-The most common being the number concept.
-This causes “red” to be both something that is describing another object and also declare that there is a value associated with this word that can be referred to.
-If the term “red ball” is analyzed, red is defining a color descriptor for the ball but also defining what the value is for that color descriptor.
+When the robot is given the word red, this word is able to refer to two different concepts, both of which are color.
+One of these concepts is a child of the descriptor concept group in which theere are other concepts that are all related to describing and refining other concepts.
+The other concept associated with red is a child of the value concept.
+This concept deals with things that give discrete values to other concepts, the most common being the number concept.
+This causes red to play two roles: be something that is describing another object and also declare that there is a value associated with this word that can be referred to.
+If the term red ball is analyzed, red is defining a color descriptor for the ball but also defining what the value is for that color descriptor.